chri-miche/sta-exam/typst/slides.typ

 ]

 #focus-slide[
-  We've established our computation model
+  // We've established our computation model

-  Now we'll see how to solve problems in CONGEST
+  // Now we'll see how to solve problems in CONGEST

+  Solving problems in CONGEST
 ]

 #slide(